Treats infections caused by bacteria. This medicine is a cephalosporin antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using an aminoglycoside antibiotic (such as amikacin, gentamicin, streptomycin, Amidin®, or Garamycin®) or a diuretic or "water pill" (such as furosemide, Lasix®).
+- Make sure your doctor knows if you are using an aminoglycoside antibiotic (such as amikacin, gentamicin, streptomycin, tobramycin, Garamycin®, TOBI®), or a diuretic (water pill, such as furosemide, Lasix®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of colitis (inflammation in gut) or severe diarrhea.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, brain disease, or a history of seizures, colitis, or severe diarrhea.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.